OnlyDuncan/in-the-cards/README.md

 * [Setup](#setup)

 ## General Info
-This is a tarot card fortune telling web application I made using React, Next, Firebase, and Tailwind.
+This is a tarot card fortune telling web application I made using React, Next, Firebase-Firestore, and Tailwind.

 ## Technologies
 React 18.2.0